What do Elderflower Grapefruit Mimosas have to do with my Junior turning one?

 Because I will.

-I always say goodbye to whatever age they are for those precious memories are something to be savored.
+I always say goodbye to whatever age they are for those precious memories are something to be savoured.
 Junior’s first year has flown by.
 It’s gone.
 All those little precious moments.

 The Lord is a jealous God and I am a jealous mother.
 So, as usual, it was simply the eight of us.
 Just the way I like it.
 The minute I start having people over it becomes about having enough forks and making sure the toilets are clean.
 (Never) I loooooooove to entertain and so there is absolutely a time for clean toilets and runs to the store for extra forks (’cause apparently we eat ours) but on the birthdays, I’m all about the child.
 I love to kiss them, love them, read to them, and play with them with no pressure to be the hostess of any kind.

-Big sisters cried tears at how quickly he’s grown and big brothers marveled at how someone so little can still understand to scootch a train across the wood floors.
-Daddy savored the giggles and Momma cooked up a storm.
+Big sisters cried tears at how quickly he’s grown and big brothers marvelled at how someone so little can still understand to scootch a train across the wood floors.
+Daddy savoured the giggles and Momma cooked up a storm.
 Love was thick in the air.
 I don’t think anyone will ever forget it.

 For the first birthday, I always make a huge dish of homemade spaghetti and sauce and this year was no different.
 The girls and I fussed over each batch, making sure the noodles were perfection.
 I had made the sauce a few weeks in advance in case it was a hot day I didn’t want the range rocking all afternoon.